guihkx/TwitchDropsMiner/README.md

 - Mining anything else besides Twitch drops - no, I won't be adding support for a random 3rd party site that also happens to rely on watching Twitch streams.
 - Unattended operation: worst case scenario, it'll stop working and you'll hopefully notice that at some point.
 Hopefully.
 - 100% uptime application, due to the underlying nature of it, expect fatal errors to happen every so often.
-- Being hosted on a remote server as a 24/7 miner.
 - Being used with more than one managed account.
-- Mining campaigns the managed account isn't linked to.

 This means that features such as:

-- It being possible to run it without a GUI, or with only a console attached.
-- Any form of automatic restart when an error happens.
-- Docker or any other form of remote deployment.
-- Using it with more than one managed account.
-- Making it possible to mine campaigns that the managed account isn't linked to.
 - Anything that increases the site processing load caused by the application.
 - Any form of additional notifications system (email, webhook, etc.), beyond what's already implemented.